-Las Vegas attack: America's gun laws explained
+Pittsburgh attack: America's gun laws explained - CBBC Newsround

 These rules have been in place since 1791, so buying and owning a gun is something that American people have been allowed to do for a very long time.

-However rules on gun ownership do vary between different US states and there are special laws to prevent people from having guns in certain places, like in or near schools.
+However, rules on gun ownership do vary between different US states and there are special laws to prevent people from having guns in certain places like in - or near - schools.

 In some states, the rules are less strict than in others.
-For example, in the state of Nevada, where the Las Vegas incident took place, people do not have to tell anyone that they own a gun.
+For example, in the state of Nevada where there was an attack in Las Vegas in October 2017, people do not have to tell anyone that they own a gun.

-There are also different rules for which different types of guns people are allowed to own and, again, these vary from state to state.
+There are also different rules for which different types of guns people are allowed to own and - again - these vary from state to state.

 The rules are very different in the UK.
 In fact, the UK has some of the strictest gun laws in the world.

-In order to own a gun in the UK, a person needs to have a special certificate, called a licence, which is issued by the police.
+In order to own a gun in the UK, a person needs to have a special certificate called a licence, which is issued by the police.

 You need one of these to buy ammunition too.